inkVerb/vrk-u18/README.md

 ### Updates
 - If already installed, the same install procedure will update instead.
 - Some specific features per user must be updated per user.
-- Per user update:
+- This will update the core and all users:

 `cd /vrk/inst`

 `chmod +x upvrk`

-`sudo ./upvrk user`
+`sudo ./upvrk $DESKTOP_SESSION`

 ## Where stuff is